Formloom 4 plugin

 Here you are given the option to place content above (header) and below (footer) your FormLoom generated form.
 These ares are STYLED TEXT - use the WYSIWYG editor to format text as you'd like it to appear.
 You can also drag in images to header or footer areas.

 Templates in FormLoom allows you to format your emails however you like.
 To include values entered in your form, you will use placeholders.
 A placeholder is a representation of each form field based on it's name.
-To view your placeholders, click the Placeholders button in the top right hand corner of the screen (The menu button signified by 4 vertical lines).
-This will open a slideout panel showing all placeholders.
+To view your placeholders, expand the Item Placeholders section in the left sidebar.
+This will open a slide-out panel showing all placeholders available.
 You can simply drag them in to your message area.
 It's that easy.
 The Form Templates view has two tabs - Email and Receipt (Toggle between the two at top of screen).
 The Email template is what's sent to the FORM RECIPIENT.
 The Receipt Template is used to send an automated message to the sender when the Receipt function is enabled in Inspector -> Settings.

 An example template would be as follows...